Howth: Etymology

 The Irish name for Howth is Binn Éadair, meaning Éadar's Peak or Hill.
 In Old Irish, the name is recorded as Etar, which was first plundered by the Vikings around 819.
 One of the possible origins of the Irish name is from Étar, wife of one of the five Fir Bolg chieftains who is reported to have died at Howth.

 The name Howth is thought to be of Norse origin, perhaps being derived from the Old Norse Hǫfuð ("head" in English).
 Norse vikings colonised the eastern shores of Ireland and built the settlement of Dyflinn (one of two settlements which became Dublin) as a strategic base between Scandinavia and the Mediterranean.

 History

+On the grounds of Howth Castle is a 3000 year old dolmen tomb known as Aideen's Grave.
+According to legend it is the resting place of the mythological figure Aideen.
+This legend is the subject of the poem 'Aideen's Grave' by Samuel Ferguson.

 In ancient history Ptolemy's second-century map of Ireland shows Howth as an island named Edri Deserta (sometimes rendered as Edros).